alessandrogelmi/api-auth-template/README.md

 ```
 Then, rename the `env.template` file into `.env` and set your custom variables
 > **NB**.
 The generated `.env` file is not tracket by git - and **must remain not tracked!**

+## Github Template
+You can also use this repo as a template by clicking `Use this template` button